-Jon Cummings is a Director at McKinsey & Company and has been with the Firm since 1987.
+Jon Cummings is a Senior Partner at McKinsey & Company and has been with the Firm since 1987.
 Jon began his career in Chicago and was in South Africa from 1994 to 2002, where he co-founded the Johannesburg Office and was the Office Manager for seven years.
 Jon leads McKinsey’s Americas Packaged Goods practice and is based in New Jersey.
 Prior to joining McKinsey, Jon received his BA from Yale University and a M.Sc. from the London School of Economics in the U.K.

 Tom Ascheim ‘90, YC ‘85

 Tom Ascheim was named President, ABC Family, in December 2013, where he would go on to lead the network’s rebranding as Freeform.
 There, Tom has oversight of original programming and acquisitions, franchise management, marketing, sales and operations, and responsibility for the overall strategic and creative direction for the channel.
 Ascheim quickly cemented the network’s status as the #1 network for viewers in the life stage from first kiss to first kid, refocusing on what he coined “Becomers” and announcing the largest rollout of original programming in the network’s 14-year history – all dedicated to this 69 million-strong, socially-engaged demographic exploring who they are and who they want to become.